 To request a training, send in a request form to:

-The FASD Network of Saskatchewan offers three-hour training sessions to provide front-line workers with an in depth knowledge of FASD.
+The FASD Network of Saskatchewan offers six-hour training sessions to provide front-line workers with an in-depth knowledge of FASD.
 The aim of our Frontline Training is to aid workers in fields as diverse as social work, child care, education, addictions, corrections and many other areas in gaining knowledge that will allow them to make sense of behaviours and tailor supports to the individual’s needs.

-The Network will be hosting Monthly FASD for Frontline Workers Sessions at our office in Saskatoon.
-These monthly sessions will allow organizations that do not fulfill the minimum attendee requirements or individuals not connected to an organization to receive the training.
+The Network will be hosting virtual FASD for Frontline Workers Sessions.
+These sessions will allow organizations that do not fulfil the minimum attendee requirements or individuals not connected to an organization to receive the training.
 It is also a great opportunity to send any new staff members that have joined your team after your organization completed the training.

-Foster Parent Training is provincially mandated in Saskatchewan as 80% of children with FASD do not live with their birth parents.
-This three hour training helps foster families to understand the disability and what strategies and supports they can put in place.
+Foster Parent Training is provincially mandated in Saskatchewan due to the high rates of children in care who live with FASD.
+This three-hour training helps foster families to understand the disability and what strategies and supports they can put in place.
 Foster families gain valuable insights from the first-hand accounts of other foster parents on subjects such as birth parents, advocating, judgement, and grief and loss.

 The aim of our Foster Parent training is to explore how prenatal exposure impacts individuals across their lifespan and learn support techniques to help them be successful.
 Families who attend this training benefit from complementary booklets to bring home for additional information and the opportunity to connect with other foster parents in the community for ongoing support.